 For a flat disc with constant thickness/height (h), a constant calcification rate causes isometric growth in planar area (i.e., the percentage change in area per unit time) to be constant with a value of G/(ρh).
 From the calcification mass relationship

-GAt = ΔM = M(t+1)-Mt = ρh(A(t+1)-At)

-where Mt and At are the mass and surface area of a flat disc at time t respectively and h is height
+GAt = ΔM = M(t+1)-Mt = ρh(A(t+1)-At), where Mt and At are the mass and surface area of a flat disc at time t respectively and h is height

 This equation can be rewritten as (A(t+1)-At)/ A(t+1) = G/(ρh).
 By definition, the left term is the percentage increase in surface area.

 Discussion